jf0021/SWC-SoftwareTesting/01-exceptions.md

 ## Exceptions

 Ideally we would prefer our programs to be free from errors and unexpected behaviour.
-However, we know that unforseen or unfortunate circumstances can occur.
+However, we know that unforeseen or unfortunate circumstances can occur.
 What we need to ensure is that we can control these situations and work around them if possible or fail gracefully if they pose an insurmountable problem.